MQ37/layoutguard/spec.md

 3. Command-Line Interface (CLI)

-The layout-guard tool will expose a few simple commands. layout-guard check [test-name]
+The layoutguard tool will expose a few simple commands. layoutguard check [test-name]

 This is the primary command for running tests.